Q 1. What is Yellow Fever Vaccination?

 Ans.
 Yellow Fever Vaccine is a vaccine used against yellow fever, an acute viral disease having symptoms like fever, chills, loss of appetite, nausea, muscle pains particularly in the back, and headaches.
 As India is not a yellow fever-endemic area, the people here do not require this vaccination.
 However, if one travels to yellow fever-endemic areas, he needs this vaccination.
 Therefore, Yellow Fever Vaccination has been made mandatory before issue of VISA for visiting yellow fever-endemic areas.

 Q 2.
 Where in Kolkata one can get a Yellow Fever Vaccine?

 Ans.
-In Kolkata, All India Institute of Hygiene & Public Health provides Yellow Fever Vaccine through its Microbiology Department located in the Bidhan Nagar Campus of the Institute.
+In Kolkata, All India Institute of Hygiene & Public Health is one of the main centres to provide Yellow Fever Vaccine through its Microbiology Department located in the Bidhan Nagar Campus of the Institute.
 The full address of the location is as follows:

 Department of Microbiology, All India Institute of Hygiene & Public Health, Bidhan Nagar Campus, 27 & 27 B, J.C.
 Block, Sector III, Saltlake-700098 ( near Tank No.14)